stefaandesmet2003/ArduinoProjects/DCC/README.md

 - see CommandStationXPNET

 ## stability
-keeps working under constant polling from JMRI, but with RX_ERRORS (buffer overrun probably) when JMRI uses every slot
+keeps working under constant polling from JMRI, especially during programming
---> JMRI was polling very fast on a few wrongly implemented command responses; because it wasn't receiving the right answer
---> JMRI logs showed occasional 0x1 - 0x3 - 0x2 = "comms error"
-no crashes so far
+issue with occasional RX_ERRORS solved; xpnet command is now copied to rs485c with global ints disabled to garantee transmission in 1 slot.

 # Accessory Decoder
 working version of a turnout decoder
 2 versions : atmega328 & STM8
 see readme there

 ## todo
 - extended accessory (signals)